 CNC programs have varying lengths and start dates to meet your needs, and are offered across multiple campuses where possible.
 Don’t see the campus you’re looking for?
 Check back with us soon as this page is updated throughout the school year.

-- Minimum typing speed of 35 NWPM
+- Typing speed of 35 NWPM or higher.

 Note 1: The typing test must be invigilated by an approved testing centre.